christophgil/ZIPsFS/README.md

 ### Start ZIPsFS
-It is recommended to start ZIPsFS in tmux.
+In production, it is recommended to start ZIPsFS in *tmux*.
 For testing, just use your regular command line.

     ZIPsFS   $b1 $b2 $b3 $b4  :  -o allow_other  $mnt

 ### Browse the virtual file tree